-- Add.
+- Add(see page 101).
 Click this option to go to the respective wizard and add new SQL Server instances. - Export 🚣 .
 You can choose any of the following formats: PDF, XLS, or XML for exporting the information displayed on the Decommissioned view. - Advanced Filter.
 Apply advanced filters. - Clear Filters.
 Clears any applied advanced filters.